lvanschilfgaarde/lordcephei.github.io/pages/dmft1.md

 ```

 You can check that a file called *sig.inp*{: style="color: green"} has been created.
 It is formatted with the first column being the Matsubara frequencies (in eV) and then 0.0 repeated for a number of columns equal to twice the number of _m_ channels (e.g. ten columns for d-type impurity: five pairs of real and imaginary parts).

+Of course, if you want you can start from other *sig.inp* files (e.g. from a previously converged DMFT loop).

 You are now ready to start the DMFT loop, following the link to the [next tutorial](https://lordcephei.github.io/tutorial/qsgw_dmft/dmft2).